Graduate Students

 Morgan Doss

-Morgan is a junior currently majoring in Psychology and minoring in Adaptive Brain and Behavior at Virginia Tech.
+Morgan is a senior currently majoring in Psychology and minoring in Adaptive Brain and Behavior at Virginia Tech.
 Her research interests include the psychological impact of trauma on children and predictive risk factors for the development of psychopathology in children and adolescents.
-In the future, she hopes to further her education by obtaining a Clinical Psychology PhD and work as a pediatric psychologist.
+In the future, she hopes to further her education by obtaining an MSW in Clinical Social Work and work as a Licensed Clinical Social Worker.

 In her free time, Morgan enjoys gardening, hiking, traveling, and spending time with her family.